Whether you’re a tourist or a local showing visitors around, add these popular spots to your bucket list to experience the best of the city.

-You can’t possibly miss this building as it towers spectacularly over… everything else.
-It’s the first picture you see when you Google Singapore, and probably the first thing tourism videos shove in your face when you land – but for good reason!
-Check out the curated boutiques, fine dining establishments, the modern ArtScience museum, and the stunning views you get whether you’re on top of the building, or chilling down by the bay at sunset.
+You can’t possibly miss this building as it towers spectacularly over, well, everything else.
+It’s now a recognisable part of our Singapore cityscape and for good reason!
+Check out the curated boutiques, the fine dining establishments, the modern ArtScience Museum and the stunning views from here – whether you’re on top of the building or chilling down by the bay at sunset.

 Marina Bay Sands, 10 Bayfront Avenue, Singapore 018956

 Singaporeans don’t know how to let loose?
 Nonsense.
 First, Sentosa (an offshore island in the south) is dubbed the “State of Fun”.
 And guess what else is on it?
 The award-winning Best Amusement Park in Asia, Universal Studios Singapore.
 There’s a rollercoaster and an attraction for everyone, from the scaredy-cat to the adrenaline junkie.
 While you’re on the island, sift through entertainment options like Madame Tussauds Singapore, S.E.A.
 Aquarium, Adventure Cove Waterpark, KidZania and more.
 As night falls, cap off your day with a sundowner by the shore at Tanjong Beach Club, Coastes and Ola Beach Club, or head up to the rooftop of The Outpost Hotel for dinner and drinks at the newly-opened 1-V:U.